Helix is a Special District

 OUR MISSION STATEMENT

-Helix Water District is a progressive industry leader, providing high quality water through an efficient and reliable system.
-Our innovative and dedicated employees and Board members maximize human and technological resources, providing superior service to our customers.
+Helix Water District is a progressive industry leader, providing high quality water, through an efficient and reliable system.
+Our innovative and dedicated employees and board members maximize human and technological resources, while providing superior service to our customers and supporting the environment for a sustainable future.

 Helix was formed in 1912 and became an operating entity in 1926 under the Irrigation District Law of California, Water Code sections 20500 et seq.